What is Roux-en-Y Gastric Bypass?

-In addition to the physical qualifications for Roux-en-Y gastric bypass surgery, patients must be dedicated and committed to making permanent lifestyle changes.
-Patients may also be required to participate in long-term follow-up care that may include overseeing nutrition, exercise, and lifestyle as well as monitoring medical conditions.
+In addition to the physical qualifications for Roux-en-Y gastric bypass surgery.
+Unquestionably, patients must be dedicated and committed to making permanent lifestyle changes.
+Nevertheless, patients may also be required to participate in long-term follow-up care that may include overseeing nutrition, exercise, and lifestyle as well as monitoring medical conditions.

-At IBI Healthcare Institute, we offer a self-pay, all-inclusive price.
-In some cases, your exact bypass surgery cost could be reduced based on insurance and health status, use of additional resources, and so on.
-We offer financing options for qualified patients.
+Above all, IBI Healthcare Institute offers a self-pay, all-inclusive price.
+In some cases, the exact bypass surgery cost could be reduced based on insurance, health status, and the use of additional resources.
+Concurrently, offers financing options for qualified patients.

 Gastric Bypass FAQs

 After your RYGB surgery, you will begin to lose weight very quickly because of the way the surgery alters the digestive system.
-The three reasons gastric bypass helps patients lose weight are:
+Although, there are three reasons gastric bypass helps patients lose weight are:

-- The stomach has been made smaller, restricting the amount of food that can be consumed at one time.
+- Firstly, the procedure makes the stomach smaller, restricting the amount of food that one can consume at one time.

-- The digestive system has been altered to prevent it from absorbing all of the calories that were ingested contributing to significant weight loss.
+- Secondly, the digestive system is altered to prevent it from absorbing all of the calories that were ingested contributing to significant weight loss.

-- During the surgery, the reduction of the stomach also reduced the production of ghrelin.
-Ghrelin is the hormone that creates hunger pangs and tells us we are hungry.
-Patients who have had bypass surgery will feel “full” longer.
+- As a result, during the surgery, the reduction of the stomach also reduced the production of ghrelin.
+Afterward, ghrelin is the hormone that creates hunger pangs and tells us we are hungry.
+Typically, patients who have had bypass surgery will feel “full” longer.

 Although rare, some possible risks include:

-Gastric bypass surgery is reversible; however, it can cause rare but serious complications.
-The procedure for reversal is risky.
+Certainly, gastric bypass surgery is reversible.
+However, it can cause rare but serious complications.
+Having said that, the procedure for reversal is risky.

-If you are considering gastric bypass surgery to help you with weight loss, contact us today.
-IBI Healthcare Institute is here to help you navigate through the entire weight loss process, including choosing the procedure best for you, supporting you through the process, and your continued weight loss journey.
-Contact us today and take that vital first step towards a healthier you!
+Hence, if you are considering gastric bypass surgery to help you with weight loss, contact us today.
+Affirmatively, IBI Healthcare Institute helps you navigate through the entire weight loss process, including choosing the procedure best for you, supporting you through the process, and your continued weight loss journey.
+Immediately, contact us and take that vital first step towards a healthier you!